Your Step-by-Step Travel Planning Guide

 Most travellers start with the fun stuff, the sights, the experiences, the must‑do moments.
 But when you have dietary restrictions, food has to be part of the plan too.
 Whether you’ve already got a list of dream stops or you need a little help pulling things together, planning with food in mind saves you stress, time, and last‑minute panic.

-Build a Balanced Itinerary (That Includes Meals You Can Eat)
+How I Build a Balanced Itinerary (That Actually Includes Meals)

-When I’m mapping a potential route, I compare must see activities early on in the planning process along with our Dining Guide alongside Google Maps to shortlist locations, then piece it all together in a way that makes sense for both the itinerary and the food.
-Often I kind of have two trips mapped out in different locations depending on food and budget constraints.
+When I’m mapping a potential route, I compare must see activities early on in the planning process along with the Dining Guide alongside Google Maps to shortlist locations, then piece it all together in a way that makes sense for both the itinerary and the food.
+Often I kind of have two trips mapped out in different locations depending on food and budget constraints so I can see what is more realistic for me right now.

 I then look for any iconic foods available locally that I can’t easily have at home either by chatting to our dining guide or browsing Facebook, Instagram or Tiktok, and yes, I’ve been known to go somewhere just for a treat.

 Want help comparing stops for food and activities?
-Our Custom Itinerary tool can map it all out for you.
-You’ll see an example below from a long weekend I had recently in Melbourne.
+The Custom Itinerary tool (available to our premium members), can map it all out for you.
+You’ll see an example below from a long weekend I had recently in Melbourne (Check out the dedicated Gluten Free, Dairy Free Guide).
 It combines fun things to do with meals you won’t have to stress about, because travel should feel exciting, not exhausting.
 It makes evaluating trip options at a high level stress free.

 Balance is Key: Mix Tricky Stops with Easy Wins